How to restrict the login to dedicated users with intune – Part 1

 Creating the Custom Profile for the login restriction

-• Open the MEM Portal
+• Open the Intune admin center

 • Navigate to Devices -> Configuration Profile